-Awarding Body: AQA (English Literature Specification A) Specification number: 7711 (AS) and 7712 (A Level)
+Awarding Body: AQA (English Literature Specification A)

+Specification number: 7712

-Students study a wide range of literary texts which are drawn from different time periods and from the three main genres of prose fiction, poetry and drama.
+Students study a wide range of literary texts which are drawn from different time periods and from the three main genres of prose fiction, poetry, and drama.
 Students develop the skill of writing well-organised and clear essays which discuss issues raised in set texts, analyse authors' techniques and describe and explain their own response to what they have read.
-At A Level, English Literature students are generally encouraged to see that meanings of texts are not fixed and that multiple interpretations are possible.
+At A Level, English Literature students are generally encouraged to see that meanings of texts are not fixed and that multiple interpretations are often possible.
 Essays often set up a debate and students have to carefully argue a case, challenging the interpretations of other readers and developing their own informed personal responses.
-Students are also required to explore links between texts and develop their appreciation of how different contexts 'shape' texts and possible meanings.
+Students are also required to explore links between texts and develop their appreciation of how different contexts shape texts and possible meanings.
 Independent reading is also a requirement.

-In Year 12 students are assessed by exam components only, but in Year 13 they are assessed by both exam and non-exam components (e.g. essays that will be assessed by your teacher and then moderated by AQA).
+In Year 13, students are assessed by both exam and non-exam components (e.g. a personal investigation that will be assessed by a teacher and moderated by AQA).

-The qualifications are linear, meaning that students will sit all the AS exams at the end of their AS course and all the A Level exams at the end of the A Level course.
+The qualification is linear, meaning that students will sit all A Level exams at the end of the A Level course.

-Students must gain at least grade 6 in both GCSE English Language and English Literature.
-A willingness to read, discuss and write about literature is essential.
+Students must gain at least Grade 6 in both GCSE English Language and English Literature.
+A willingness to read, discuss, and write about literature is essential.

 English Literature sits well with most subjects.
-It complements foreign languages, Drama & Theatre Studies and History particularly well.
+It complements Modern Foreign languages, Drama & Theatre Studies, and History particularly well.